 - One feature you will see on our '34 Buick that is pretty unique is a bullet hole above the passenger-side rear fender.
 We can guarantee that it did NOT come with the car.
 We are fairly confident that it did not come from any of the famous 1930's gangsters, either, since "Pretty Boy" Floyd, "Baby Face" Nelson, Bonnie & Clyde, and John Dillinger all died violent deaths in the year 1934.
 That was also the year that Alcatraz Prison opened in San Francisco, and Al Capone, already imprisoned in Atlanta, GA, moved to the infamous prison as one of its earliest inmates (he was inmate AZ85).

-- In 1971, the Ford Thunderbird retired their suicide door design.
-Although by this time, door latches had become far superior to those used in the '30s to ensure they would not fly open, but the negative press about rear-hinged suicide doors had proved effective.
+- In 1971, the last of the suicide doors was retired when Ford gave it up on their Thunderbird design.
+Although by this time, door latches had become far superior to those used in the '30s to ensure they would not fly open.
+Negative press about rear-hinged suicide doors proved effective.
 Ralph Nader, in his groundbreaking criticism of the automotive industry, Unsafe At Any Speed, inspired the end of the suicide door forever....
-Until 1998, when Saturn introduced a rear-hinged coupe that required the front door to be opened before the rear door to unlock it.
+At least until 1998, when Saturn introduced a rear-hinged coupe that required the front door to be opened before the rear door could be opened opposite it as a virtually fail-proof safety measure.
 Since then, BMW, Toyota, Mazda, Rolls Royce and a scattered few other producers have reintroduced them.
 We may see suicide doors again, but now they're generally referred to as 'coach' doors.